Acne

 What does acne look like and what does it feel like?

-Not all spots are acne, so if there is something unusual about the rash it may be advisable to consult your doctor.
+Not all spots are acne, so if there is something unusual about the rash it is advisable to consult your doctor.

 How is acne diagnosed?